 Vegetarians: Taiwan is your country!
 Before coming here I never would have guessed the abundance of vegetarian restaurants on this island.
 But thanks to Buddhist and Taoist teachings of non-violence and compassion, we have plenty to choose from.
-Interesting fact: most of these restaurants don’t use the ingredients onion and garlic because they can cause physical excitement and would therefore be detrimental to meditation.
+Interesting fact: most of these restaurants don’t use the ingredients onion and garlic because they can cause physical excitement and would, therefore, be detrimental to meditation.
 The seemingly impossible has proven to be possible though: the food is still very tasty!
-Here’s the veggie paradises my boyfriend and I visited during our two weeks in the Taipei-bordering city of Keelung, Taiwan.
 Here are the perfect places for vegetarians to sample Keelung food.

 佛光山基隆極樂寺 a.k.a.
 ‘The One Inside The Temple’

 This popular vegetarian restaurant is hard to miss because it’s situated inside the big temple on Xin’er Road.
 It’s a great place with very friendly prices.
 We went here three times and it was full of guests every time.
-Because of this the staff were a bit rushed but friendly nevertheless.
-This might not be the place for a romantic dinner, but if you’re looking for a quick healthy eat of Keelung food you came to the right place.
+Because of this, the staff are always a bit rushed but they are also always friendly nevertheless.
+This might not be the place for a romantic dinner, but if you’re looking for a quick healthy bit of Keelung food you came to the right place.

 Their menu is in Mandarin, but they have one copy with the English translations written on it.
 Don’t worry if you happen to not get your hands on this precious copy though: each menu item is accompanied by a picture, so you can just smile and point at what looks tasty to you.
 Picking out food has never been easier.